-To produce something like this, you will need a drone capable of photographing many images over a period of time.
-We have already covered camera settings such as what ISO to use and the benefits of using raw over JPEG.
+To produce something like this, you will need a drone.
+One that is capable of photographing many images over a period of time.

-First and foremost, you will need patience and practice.
-You’ll also need good working knowledge of your drone and all of the permissions surrounding its usage.
+First, you will need patience and practice.
+You’ll also need a good working knowledge of your drone and all permissions surrounding its usage.

 Plus, you need to read our article to learn how to shoot drone time-lapse photography/